MidKnightMadness/SolversLib/readme.md

         // the vision part of ftclib is no longer in solverslib, as it is extremely old
         // please use EasyOpenCV instead

-        implementation "org.solverslib:pedroPathing:0.2.0" // only for pedro pathing users (you still need the actual pedro pathing library installed for this)
+        // Only for pedro pathing users (you still need the actual pedro pathing library installed for this): implementation "org.solverslib:pedroPathing:0.2.1"
     }
     ```